mattmcmanus/hypergenesis/README.md

   * sublimetext2
   * evernote

-## Describe to me hyperstart's genesis
+## Describe to me hypergenesis's genesis

 I'm a big fan of devops.
 Using code to predictably and repeatedly configure servers is a wonderful thing.
 So like many nerds, I was excited to see [boxen](https://www.github.com/boxen) show up for development machine management.
 After throwing myself against the rocks several multiple times, I finally gave up in frustration.
 Frankly, I’m tired of frameworks and working against all the opinions of opinionated software.
 So, I have a simple script that sets up what I need, installs my dotfiles which sets up the rest and then installs vagrant which give me a dev environment.